- Car Rentals

 Built from Bansi Pahanpul pink stone, the mandir has two floors.
 It has auditorium and kirtan hall on the ground floor.
 It has also a theater with 260-280 chairs in which the life of Shri Ram will be presented on large screen.
 The gate of this temple is in shape of Shri Ram's dhanushya.
 One can get a glimpse of Somnath temple, Somnath coast, .....

 At a distance of 750 m from Somnath Temple and 1.5 km from Somnath Railway Station, Somnath Beach is a serene beach situated near the Somnath Temple in the town of Somnath.
-On the coast of Arabian Sea, it is one of the famous beaches in Gujarat and among the must include places in Somnath Tour Packages.
+On the coast of the Arabian Sea, it is one of the famous beaches in Gujarat, and among the popular Somnath tourist places.

-Somnath Beach is known for its sparkling waves, clear waters and long stretches of fine sand.
+Somnath Beach is known for its sparkling waves, clear waters, and long stretches of fine sand.
 The view of the beach is spectacular, especially during sunrise and sunset.
-The place is crowded by devotees who visit the pristine beach of Somnath to spend some time in solitude in the embrace of nature.
-The entire stretch of the Somnath Beach is without any trace of shade but tourists don't generally get bothered by the sun because of the cool breeze that blows across the beach.
+The place is crowded by devotees who visit the pristine beach of Somnath to spend some time in solitude in the embrace of nature as part of Somnath holiday packages.
+The entire stretch of Somnath Beach is without any trace of shade but tourists don't generally get bothered by the sun because of the cool breeze that blows across the beach.

 At a distance of 1.5 km from Somnath Temple and 2 km from Somnath Railway Station, Panch Pandav Gufa is a pilgrimage place located in Somnath.
 Situated near Triveni Sangam Ghat, it is one of holy and interesting places to visit in Somnath.